How to Be More Creative (my top 10 tips)

 The more time you spend in flow, the more creative you’ll be.

-So here are some ways to activate more flow state in your life:
+Here are some ways to activate your flow state:

 Creative flow is a sweet spot for artists.
 It can be fickle and sometimes absent, but flow state will always be there waiting for us.